Simple Living With Nature

 I’m always amazed by the power of herbal medicine!

-Comfrey is one of those herbs that truly has healing properties and is excellent when used in a salve.
+Beyond skincare, comfrey is also valued in gardening for its use as a natural compost and DIY fertilizer!
 It is a plant that I will always have growing in my medicinal herb garden, even if it does have a tendency to spread.

 a comfrey plant in flower